colcon/colcon.readthedocs.org/developer/extension-point.rst

 EventHandlerExtensionPoint
 --------------------------

-This extension point defines how events are being handled.
+This extension point defines how events are handled.
-An event can be any kind of object, like a line of output, a job being started, progressing or ended, a command being executed.
+An event can be any kind of object, like a line of output, a job starting, progressing or ending, or a command executing.
-Every event is being dispatched to all extensions in order of their priority.
+Every event is dispatched to all extensions in order of their priority.